hauha46/Calendar/README.md

 ## Execution Instructions

 ### Without JAR
-1. Run the Interpreter main class
+1. Run the Main class
+2. Default option will run the GUI.
+3. Can be switched to Command Line(IDE Terminal) from the switch to CLI button.
-2. Select an operation mode:
+4. Select an operation mode in Command line:
     - Interactive: For manual command input
     - Headless: For processing commands from a text file
+    - GUI: Which returns back to the gui by opening a new window
     - Exit: To terminate the application

 For headless mode, the command file should be placed in the project root directory or specified with an absolute path.